ioannis-vm/OpenSees_Model_Generator/_sources/index.rst.txt

    versions of this module may introduce breaking changes, which could affect code that relies on earlier versions.
-To minimize the risk of issues, it is recommended to keep up to date with the latest version and test any changes before deployment.
+To minimize the risk of issues, it is recommended to keep up to date with the latest version and adjust the syntax as instructed in the changelogs.
 If you encounter any issues with the documentation or the code itself, please consider reporting them by opening an `issue
    <https://github.com/ioannis-vm/OpenSees_Model_Generator/issues>`_